pgaertig/nginx-big-upload/README.md

 ## Benchmark

-Below is the result of `test/performance_test.rb` method `test_final_perf`, which tests nginx-big-upload (lua) vs nginx-upload-module (num) with chunked upload of same data and same backend.
-Each file is send in ~512KB chunks which means 51MB file is transferred in 100 requests.
-Times in seconds, user/system/total are rather related to script execution times, but real is the real one.
+Below is the result of `test/performance_test.rb` method `test_final_perf`, which tests nginx-big-upload (lua) vs nginx-upload-module (num) with chunked upload of identical data to the same backend.
+Each file is sent in ~512KB chunks which means 51MB file is transferred in 100 requests.
+Times in seconds, user/system/total are rather related to test script execution times, but real is the real one.

                           user       system     total     real
     lua 51MB * 10 files   0.730000   0.780000   1.510000  (  3.244294)